anastasia-yaschenko/Markovitz/README.md

 # Markovitz
-Using Markowitz theory to find optimal portfolio of American stocks
+Using Markowitz portfolio theory to find optimal portfolio of American stocks